babasomanath/amazon-kinesis-s3-connector-example/README.md

 As per the above documentation, A connector pipeline uses the following interfaces:

-    IKinesisConnectorPipeline: The pipeline implementation itself.
++ **IKinesisConnectorPipeline**: The pipeline implementation itself.
-    ITransformer: Defines the transformation of records from the Amazon Kinesis stream in order to suit the user-defined data model.
++ **ITransformer**: Defines the transformation of records from the Amazon Kinesis stream in order to suit the user-defined data model.
 Includes methods for custom serializer/deserializers.
-    IFilter: IFilter defines a method for excluding irrelevant records from the processing.
++ **IFilter**: IFilter defines a method for excluding irrelevant records from the processing.
-    IBuffer: IBuffer defines a system for batching the set of records to be processed.
++ **IBuffer**: IBuffer defines a system for batching the set of records to be processed.
 The application can specify three thresholds: number of records, total byte count, and time.
 When one of these thresholds is crossed, the buffer is flushed and the data is emitted to the destination.
-    IEmitter: Defines a method that makes client calls to other AWS services and persists the records stored in the buffer.
++ **IEmitter**: Defines a method that makes client calls to other AWS services and persists the records stored in the buffer.
 The records can also be sent to another Amazon Kinesis stream.

 I am following these guidelines to develop the application.